-Level - I and Level - II Fieldwork experiences are developed to allow students the opportunity to take content they learned during their academic coursework and apply it in practice to enhance their skills in a clinical setting.
-The goal of these multiple fieldwork experiences is to expose students to individuals across the lifespan, having diverse conditions, and who are receiving treatment in a variety of settings.
+Level - I and Level - II Fieldwork experiences are developed to allow students the opportunity to take content they learned during their academic coursework and apply it in practice to enhance their skills in an occupational therapy practice setting.
+The goal of these multiple fieldwork experiences is to expose students to individuals across the lifespan, having diverse conditions, and who are receiving occupational therapy services in a variety of settings.

-The ultimate objective of Fieldwork is to assist each Occupational Therapy student to successfully transition from the role of student to the role of competent occupational therapy clinician.
+The ultimate objective of Fieldwork is to assist each Occupational Therapy student to successfully transition from the role of student to the role of competent occupational therapy practitioner.

-The Occupational Therapy Fieldwork Handbook provides description of fieldwork experiences, outlines policies and procedures relating to establishing fieldwork agreements, matching students with fieldwork sites, delineating student responsibilities, evaluating student performance, reporting fieldwork concerns, and other topics.
+The Occupational Therapy Fieldwork Handbook provides a description of fieldwork experiences, outlines policies and procedures relating to establishing fieldwork agreements, matching students with fieldwork sites, delineating student responsibilities, evaluating student performance, reporting fieldwork concerns, and other topics relevant to the student fieldwork experience.